TatoEb/adss-x100/README.md

 (after every changes in x100-config.txt you must restart X100 in order to start with new parameters)

 P.S.
-If you have your own *.opvn files and you want to replace them instead of free&slow ovpn, so then you can use this command to delete all folders in put-your-ovpn-files-here:  cd ~ && ./no-free
+If you have your own *.ovpn files and you want to replace them instead of free&slow ovpn, so then you can use this command to delete all folders in put-your-ovpn-files-here:  cd ~ && ./no-free

 After that just create a folder with a name of your VPN service, put *.ovpn files with credentials.txt and possibly with other files (*.crt, *.key,*.pem) to this folder and run X100.